michaela10c/connectome-fidelity/README.md

 from Experiment 1.
 A three-way comparison — CC vs Biology, Random vs Biology, CC vs Random — quantifies how much of the gap between CC and random geometry is accounted for by T4/T5 direction tuning structure.
-All comparisons use the stability-constrained random baseline from Experiments 1 and 2 (full Shiu-style shuffle, n=10, MAX_ATTEMPTS=100).
+All comparisons use the stability-constrained random baseline from the n=50 full Shiu-style runs (Experiments 1 and 2, MAX_ATTEMPTS=100), providing a more stable mean random RDM estimate across 50 independently accepted configurations.

 **Caveats:**
 - Biological stimulus: moving square-wave gratings (Maisak et al. Fig. 3g/3h); model